gitcourse-io/gitcourse-spec/README.md

 # GitCourse Spec
 ## GitCourse Project Structure
-Each GitCourse project has a `course.json` in it's root directory, `course.json` defines all the configurations related the course like title, author, scenarios and so on.
+Each GitCourse project has a `course.json` in it's root directory, `course.json` defines all the configurations related to the course like title, author, scenarios and so on.

 One typical directory structure of GitCourse is shown as follows:
 ```$xslt